CERN/CAiMIRA/README.md

 The project contains two different Python packages:

-- `caimira`: Contains all the backend logic and is the package published in PyPI.
+- `caimira`: Contains all the backend logic and the calculator model.
+It is the package published in PyPI.
-- `cern_caimira`: Imports the backend package (`caimira`) and includes CERN-specific UI implementation.
+- `cern_caimira`: Imports and uses the backend package (`caimira`) and includes CERN-specific UI implementation.

 The folder layout follows best practices as described [here](https://ianhopkinson.org.uk/2022/02/understanding-setup-py-setup-cfg-and-pyproject-toml-in-python/).